-I’m sure you’ve heard it before, at some point or another.
-I know I have.
-The dreaded phrase: “You’re so quiet, like a mouse.”
+If you’re an introvert like me, I’m sure you’ve heard that dreaded phrase: “You’re so quiet, like a mouse.”

 I never know how to respond.
-My first reaction is to look my interlocutor straight in the eyes while I breathe in slowly; trying not to make it obvious that I’m gathering as much patience as I can for the interaction that will inevitably follow.
+My first reaction is to look my interlocutor straight in the eyes while I breathe in slowly.
+I try not to make it obvious that I’m gathering as much patience as I can for the interaction that will inevitably follow.

-I remember one time at a job, two coworkers discussed how I was “quiet like a mouse” right in front of me.
+One time, at a job, some coworkers discussed how I was “quiet like a mouse” right in front of me.
 In another job, out of the blue, three coworkers asked me (one at a time) why I was so quiet, on the same day.
-By the time coworker No. 3 came to my office, I was seriously considering putting up a sign saying, “I’m an introvert.
+By the time coworker No. 3 came into my office, I was considering putting up a sign that said, “I’m an introvert.
 It’s just my personality.”

 The Misconception of Being Quiet

 On top of that, being quiet puts you in the same category as a mouse.
-So, how do you dissociate yourself from the image of the small, fearful creature the public eye has matched you with and reclaim your inner fierceness?
+So, how do you shed the image of the small, fearful creature the public eye has matched you with and reclaim your inner fierceness?

 You’re Perfectly Fine Just the Way You Are

-First things first: We live in a world built around the extrovert ideal, meaning people assume extroverted traits are default and preferable.
-Susan Cain writes about this idea in her book, Quiet: The Power of Introverts in a World That Can’t Stop Talking.
+First things first: We live in a world built around the extrovert ideal, meaning society assumes that extroverted traits are both the default and the preferred way of being.
+Susan Cain writes about this damaging idea in her book, Quiet: The Power of Introverts in a World That Can’t Stop Talking.

-Introversion comes with its own array of superpowers: focus, intuition, creativity, a larger-than-life inner world.
+Introversion comes with an array of superpowers: focus, intuition, creativity, a larger-than-life inner world.
 You’re the one creating deep meaningful bonds in a world drunk on social media.
-You’re the one who notices the important details everyone else overlooks.
+You’re the one who notices the important details that other people overlook.

 Confidence does not show the same way on everybody, so don’t hold yourself to a one-size-fits-all standard: If it makes your extroverted friends talkative and bubbly, good for them!
-It may not be the case for you, and it’s okay.
+That may not be the case for you, and that’s okay.